microsoft/botbuilder-utils-js/packages/botbuilder-transcript-app-insights/README.md

 > Learn more about [App Insights Analytics](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-analytics).

 Each transcript activity is stored in App Insights as a `customEvent`.
-Because [customEvent properties](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-api-custom-events-metrics#properties) are always `string` values activities are stored in a special way:
+Because [customEvent properties](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-api-custom-events-metrics#properties) are always `string` values, activities are stored in a special way:

 * All top-level string values of the activity are stored verbatim as filterable properties
 * Any non-string values of the activity (arrays, complex objects, number, boolean, Date) are stored as JSON-encoded strings.
 These property names are prefixed by a `_` character.